-- (c) All two way radios are put on charge correctly after signing off in accordance with authorised procedures. - (d) All logs and paperwork (including incident reports) are completed and submitted appropriately. - (e) The first aid room, IRB and board sheds are properly secured with lights and aircon switched off.
+- (c) All two way radios are accounted for and put on charge correctly after signing off in accordance with authorised procedures. - (d) All logs and paperwork (including incident reports) are completed and submitted appropriately. - (e) The first aid room, IRB and board sheds are properly secured with lights and aircon switched off.
+All rescue boards are to be accounted for.